What do you get when you cross Disney-level service with a popular ride sharing service like Lyft?

 Payment for the ride is all done inside the app so there is no reason to worry about having cash.
 Your credit card (or Apple Pay if you prefer) information will be used.

 Who can use Minnie Vans?

 As of June 1, 2018, the service is available to all guests visiting Walt Disney World (not just those staying at a Walt Disney World Resort hotel).

 Minnie Vans can be used throughout the Disney World Resort area including all the Disney resort hotels, the four main theme parks (Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios), Disney Springs, Blizzard Beach, Typhoon Lagoon, and the Bonnet Creek Resorts (Wyndham Grand Orlando Resort Bonnet Creek, Wyndham Bonnet Creek Resort, and Hilton Orlando Bonnet Creek) .

 Orlando International Airport

-Minnie Van service to and from Orlando International Airport is now available to all guests staying at a Walt Disney World Resort.
+Minnie Van service to and from Orlando International Airport is now available to all guests staying at a Walt Disney World Resort and select offsite resorts.
 It's available from 7 a.m. until midnight.

 You can book a Minnie Van airport transfer up to 6 months in advance by calling 407-WDW-PLAY.